Cray-HPE/docs-csm/upgrade/Upgrade_Only_CSM_with_iuf.md

 ## Description

 The upgrade from CSM 1.5 to CSM 1.6 uses the IUF framework.
 The CSM upgrade steps are run automatically, either directly through IUF stages or by running a hook at the beginning or end of an IUF stage.
-The hooks that are run for the CSM upgrade are described in the [Description of CSM upgrade hooks](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md#description-of-csm-upgrade-hooks) section of the [Upgrade CSM and Additional Products with IUF](../operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md) page.

 ## Upgrade procedure